batch pie dough

 Place pecans in cooled pie crust.
 Pour egg mixture into crust.

-Bake for 40 to 50 minutes, or until the edges of the filling are set but the center is still slightly wobbly with an internal temperature of 200°F. If the crust begins to brown too much, cover with a pie shield and continue baking.
+Bake for 40 to 50 minutes, or until the edges of the filling are set but the center is still slightly wobbly.
+Your pie should have an internal temperature of 200°F when finished.
+If the crust begins to brown too much, cover with a pie shield and continue baking.
 Remove from the oven and let cool completely before slicing and serving.